Arjun-G-Ravi/Cow-invaders/README.md

 Try to get to score: 1000

 ## To play
-Just download the repository, and run the code using python3.
+Just download the repository, and run the file `main.py` using python3.
 You must have pygame library installed.
 It can be installed using ```pip install pygame```.

 # Future plans
 ### AI Based